 How the ITP Works

 An information will be held to acquaint prospective students with the JCCC Interpreter Training Program and the field of interpreting in general.
 All students considering application to the program are encouraged to attend.
-This session is offered in February.
-The date and location will be announced in the fall.
+This session will be offered January 28, 2015 from 5 p.m.-6 p.m.

 - You must submit a new ITP application and you will be considered as a first-time applicant.